 Server Ingest URL

-The endpoint (URL) used by streaming software to send encoded data to a streaming platform.
+Streaming software uses the endpoint (URL) to send encoded data to a streaming platform.

 Split Audio Tracks